Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach: The Approach

 \section{The Approach}

-The main idea of this approach is that, a big graph can be \textit{summarized} as a smaller one that still retains its main structure but has fewer details.
-The smaller graph is easier to analyze, and can be further summarized again.
-By summarizing repeatedly, as shown in Fig. \ref{fig:summarize}, the global structural information can be gradually revealed.
+The main idea of this approach is that, a big graph can be reduced into a more concise one that still retains the main structure but has fewer details.
+The concise graph is easier to analyze, and can be further reduced again.
+By reducing repeatedly, as shown in Fig. \ref{fig:reduction}, the structural information of different granularities can be gradually revealed.

-In this process, a graph can be divided into several disconnected subgraphs.
+With reduction, a connected graph can be divided into several disconnected subgraphs.
 Like traditional methods, connectivity can be used as the criterion to group objects into clusters.
-Each subgraph, that is, a connected component, is treated as a subcluster.
-And thus, a hierarchy can be obtained by splitting recursively.
+Each subgraph, that is, a connected component, is a subcluster of the previous cluster.
+And thus, a hierarchy can be obtained by dividing recursively.

-For summarization, it can be further divided into two steps: selecting a set of vertices from the original graph as the representatives and then building a new graph by reconnecting these vertices.

-Specifically, as shown in Fig. \ref{fig:flowchart}, given a similarity graph of the data, the approach constructs a dendrogram through dividing a graph into subgraphs recursively.
+Reduction can be further divided into three steps: selecting a set of vertices from the original graph as the representatives, building a new graph by reconnecting these vertices, and dividing the concise graph into subgraphs.
+A dendrogram can be built through dividing a graph into subgraphs recursively, as shown in Fig. \ref{fig:flowchart}.

-In each recursive call, the graph is sampled first to disconnect latent subclusters.
-The selected vertices are removed from the graph along with the edges.
+Selection is applied to the graph first.
+A subset vertices are selected as representatives, and unselected vertices are removed to disconnect latent subclusters.
+Each unselected vertex is associated with a representative, and belongs to the same cluster with it.
+The recursive reduction terminates if no vertex or all vertices of a graph are selected as representatives.

-After each sampling, the density of the graph may decrease and the connections between vertices become weaker.
-The remaining edges are usually not enough to connect the vertices stably to maintain the structure.
-Multiple samplings may even divide the graph into a lot of tiny parts unnecessarily.
-To avoid the fragmentation of a cluster, condensing is applied on the sampled graph.
-It keeps the connections between them stable enough, through finding new nearest neighbors of each remaining vertex and connecting them with their new neighbors respectively to fill the vacancies around them.
+Connection is required to keep the structure of a graph stable.
+Since the unselected vertices are removed from the graph, the connection between representatives are weak, and the remaining edges are usually not enough to connect them tightly to maintain a consistent structure.
+With a large number of removals, it may even lead to the fragmentation of a graph.
+By reconnecting, each representative is connected with several nearest representatives, and the structure can be well kept.

-The recursive process terminates if no vertex or all vertices of a graph are removed by sampling.

-After sampling, if the process is not terminated, each vertex to be deleted from the graph is associated with a remaining nearest vertex as its representative.
-Otherwise, if terminated, the call returns the set of all vertices of the graph along with vertices associated, perhaps indirectly, with them.
+The last step of reduction is partition.
+With vertices removals and edges adjustment, the connection between latent subclusters can be removed and the connected graph is divided into several separated components.
+And thus a reduced graph can be partitioned based on the connectivity.